priamai/mcp/README.md

 This repository is a collection of MCP servers for cybersecurity.
 The following server is implemented:

 1. **VirusTotal** - Integrates with VirusTotal's API to fetch real-time threat intelligence data, including reports on IP addresses, domains, file hashes, and URLs, along with threat categories, attack tactics, and techniques.

+2. **RSTcloud** - Connects with the RSTcloud API to provide up-to-the-minute threat intelligence.
+This integration delivers detailed reports on IP addresses, domains, file hashes, and URLs, enriched with threat classifications, attack methods, and techniques..

 ## Prerequisites